 Real Estate Agent Job Description Sample

-Our real estate firm is seeking a real estate agent or real estate broker to assist clients with their real estate needs.
+Our real estate firm seeks a real estate agent or real estate broker to assist clients with their real estate needs.
 This includes showing properties, assessing properties, managing home inspections, assisting with mortgage broker requirements, and providing an optimal customer experience to every potential client.
-The ideal candidate is an agent who is able to start right away.
+The ideal candidate is an agent who can start right away.

 Real Estate Agent Duties and Responsibilities